polarity-lang/polarity/README.md

 ├── examples                Example code in the object language ├── lang                    Language implementation
-│   ├── ast                 Definition of the abstract syntax tree (untyped and typed) │   ├── elaborator          Elaborating an untyped syntax tree into a typed syntax tree.
+│   ├── ast                 Definition of the abstract syntax tree (untyped and typed) │   ├── driver              Demand-driven compiler driver used by the binary, LSP and test-runner │   ├── elaborator          Elaborating an untyped syntax tree into a typed syntax tree.
 │   ├── lifting             Lift local (co)matches to top-level definitions
 │   ├── lowering            Lowering concrete to (untyped) abstract syntax tree